 Show some respect

-Now, you may not come across an entire tribe, but many Australians today show great respect towards the Aboriginal and Torres Strait Islander people; after all, they are the traditional owners of the land you are living or stepping on.
+Australians today show great respect towards the Aboriginal and Torres Strait Islander people; after all, they are the traditional owners of the land you are walking around on.
 These respects are also paid verbally before certain ceremonies, meetings and events.
+Just always remain respectful of all people and their cultures – there are a lot of amazing things to be learnt from Australia’s Aboriginal history.

 Borders into Australia can be very strict

 Australians are laid-back people, which is true; however, if you try to bring certain things into the country that are prohibited, then border control will stop you.
-Some things that are forbidden include fruits, vegetables, meat, eggs, plants, seeds, feathers, skins, drugs (although if it’s medication, it must be declared by your doctor in writing), weapons, protected wildlife and firearms.
+Forbidden things include fruits, vegetables, meat, eggs, plants, seeds, feathers, skins, drugs – if it’s medication, it must be declared by your doctor in writing – as well as obvious things like weapons, protected wildlife and firearms.
 So, think before you pack.

 Call 000 in an emergency

-For the emergency number in Australia, call Triple Zero (000), not 911.
-You will then be directed to either the police, fire or ambulance departments depending on the emergency and the severity.
-They will guide you through the process and help you via the phone where necessary and when they are able to.
+For the emergency number in Australia, call Triple Zero (000).
+You will then be directed to either the police, fire or ambulance departments, depending on the emergency and the severity of the situation.
+They will guide you through the process and help you via phone where necessary.
+Hopefully, you won’t need to use this information, but it is a valuable thing to know.

 Booze is religion, and so is coffee

-Standing as ‘one of the world’s major quality wine and beer producing nations’, it’s easy to see why Aussies love their booze.
+Standing as one of the world’s major wine and beer producing nations, it’s easy to see why Aussies love their booze.
 But, no matter what people say, Aussies do not drink Fosters.
-Rather, there are plenty of locally brewed beers like Victoria Bitter (VB) or XXXX, so try one of them – otherwise, head to the numerous wine valleys across the country for some truly delectable wines.
-Not to mention, if you need a coffee to get through the day, Australia knows how to make a good coffee; after all, they did invent the Flat White.
+Rather, there are plenty of locally brewed beers like Victoria Bitter (VB) or XXXX, so try one of them – otherwise, head to the numerous wine valleys across the country for some truly delectable varieties.
+And if you need a coffee to get through the day, Australia knows how to make a good cup – the Flat White was even invented here.

-The biggest shock of them all is finding a brand-new, five-bedroom house, with a pool, deck, outdoor kitchen (and inside too, of course), overlooking the beach, and seeing that it’s only $750.
+If you’re looking for a place to live Down Under, the biggest shock of all is finding a brand-new five-bedroom house with a pool, deck and outdoor kitchen, overlooking the beach, and seeing it advertised for only $750.
 The harsh reality is, in Europe, it’s easy to read it as per month, but in Australia, this means $750 per week.
-If you’re still unsure, be sure to ask the agent before agreeing to anything and being way in over your head.
+If you’re still unsure, be sure to clarify with the agent before biting off more than you can financially chew.

 Aussies don’t tip

-Although it’s common to tip in places such as America, in Australia, the minimum working wage is a lot higher, meaning tipping isn’t necessary.
-All service charges are included in the bill, so you will never have to worry about adding extra, but if you choose to tip, that’s based on how much you feel their services should be tipped.
+Although it’s common to tip in places like America, in Australia, the minimum working wage is a lot higher, meaning tipping isn’t necessary.
+All service charges are included in the bill, so you will never have to worry about adding extra.
+If you are feeling particularly grateful and do choose to tip, base it on however much you feel their services should be tipped, but there are no expectations here.